Legend of a Rabbit: Awards

-Sequels
+Sequel

 A sequel of the film, Legend of a Rabbit: The Martial of Fire came out in 2015.
 A sequel was first announced in November 2011.
 The film was sold to Turkey, Indonesia, Iran and the Middle East in February 2012, and was originally announced to be released under the title Legend of a Rabbit 2: Mysterious City Of Stones.
-In May 2013, it was stated that Xu Zheng would play the main character, and that the film would premiere at the Cannes Film Festival on May 19.
+In May 2013, it was stated that Xu Zheng would play the main character, and that the film would premiere at the Cannes Film Festival on 19 May.
 The sequel was also to be directed by Yijun.
 Neither were actually involved in the final film.
-It released on February 21, 2015 with many citing improvements over the first film with the higher quality animation and voice acting.
+It released on 21 February 2015, with many citing improvements over the first film with the higher quality animation and voice acting.

-An Untitled Third Film is currently in development that was scheduled for a 2017 release but not much has been said since its announcement.